Biology A Level

 What will I study?

 A full range of fascinating topics, from the details of cell structure to entire eco-systems.
 You will study animals, plants and micro-organisms; the workings of their cells, evolution and adaptations, and the application of biotechnology to benefit humans.
 You will discuss the challenges of maintaining bio-diversity and sustainable environmental management.
 It’s a really good range of topics so that everyone will find areas that interest them!
 It is also very contextualised to relate it to how the world works around you.
 Students keep a lab book to evidence their skills.
+Please note that to support you in your success in this A level, the college may ask you to study one lesson per week of specialised mathematical support, targeted specifically at the content of this A level.

 Is this course right for me?